-In a traditional total hip replacement, the surgeon removes the damaged bone and cartilage from your hip and replaces them with man-made parts.
+In a traditional total hip replacement surgery, the surgeon removes the damaged bone and cartilage from your hip and replaces them with man-made parts.
 These bones are then replaced with a new head and socket.
 The head is usually metal and the socket hard plastic.

 Any kind of hip surgery should be the last possible option after trying for non-surgical methods.